 10. How much does a securities fraud attorney cost?

-Most securities fraud attorneys work on a contingency fee basis, which means:
+At Varnavides Law, most securities fraud cases are handled on a contingency fee basis, which means:

-• No upfront attorney fees: You pay nothing to start your case
+- No upfront attorney fees: You pay nothing in attorney fees to start your case

 You remain responsible for case costs, which may include FINRA filing fees, expert witness fees, and other litigation expenses.
-Many attorneys advance these costs and recover them from any award or settlement.
+Cost-advancement arrangements are discussed during the consultation — every case is different.
 Schedule a free consultation to discuss fee arrangements for your specific situation.

 11. How long do I have to file a securities fraud claim?

-Statute of limitations rules vary depending on the type of claim and whether you are pursuing federal or state law claims:
+Time limits vary depending on the type of claim and whether you are pursuing federal or state law claims.
+It is critical to understand the distinction between substantive statutes of limitations and FINRA’s arbitration eligibility period:

 12. What happens if I miss the statute of limitations?

 If you miss the applicable deadline, your claim will likely be barred.
-The defendant can raise the statute of limitations as a defense, and arbitrators or courts will generally dismiss time-barred claims.
+The respondent can raise the limitations period as a defense, and arbitrators or courts will generally dismiss time-barred claims.
 This is why consulting with a securities attorney promptly is critical, even if you are unsure whether you have a viable claim.

 Damages and Recovery